 If your site is built with a Content Management System such as WordPress, you can use the Plugins to create interactive and responsive forms.
-One of such plugins is the Contact Form 7 that creates forms with Captcha, along with multiple-forms support.
+One of such plugin is the Contact Form 7 that creates forms with Captcha, along with multiple-forms support.

 To proceed further, if you plan to capture leads on your site, you can use a plugin for the purpose, such as Optinmonster.
 It helps you create and show responsive forms on your site, thus eliminating the hurdle of designing forms manually.

-In the same manner, you can use plugins to create responsive buttons in the WordPress.
+In the same manner, you can use plugins to create responsive buttons in WordPress.
 One of such plugins is the Max Buttons that helps you create interactive CSS buttons without technical work.

 6. Optimize navigation bar

 We can call it creating Responsive Menus.
-In the WordPress, you can achieve that easily, by installing a Responsive Theme.
+In WordPress, you can achieve that easily, by installing a Responsive Theme.